flyteorg/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "mode", ":ref:`ref_flyteidl.admin.ExecutionMetadata.ExecutionMode`", "", ""
+   "mode", ":ref:`ref_flyteidl.admin.ExecutionMetadata.ExecutionMode`", "", "[(validate.rules).enum.defined_only = true];"
    "principal", ":ref:`ref_string`", "", "Identifier of the entity that triggered this execution.
 For systems using back-end authentication any value set here will be discarded in favor of the authenticated user context."
-   "nesting", ":ref:`ref_uint32`", "", "Indicates the nestedness of this execution.
+   "nesting", ":ref:`ref_uint32`", "", "Indicates the &#34;nestedness&#34; of this execution.
 If a user launches a workflow execution, the default nesting is 0.
-If this execution further launches a workflow (child workflow), the nesting level is incremented by 0 => 1 Generally, if workflow at nesting level k launches a workflow then the child workflow will have nesting = k + 1."
+If this execution further launches a workflow (child workflow), the nesting level is incremented by 0 =&gt; 1 Generally, if workflow at nesting level k launches a workflow then the child workflow will have nesting = k &#43; 1."
    "scheduled_at", ":ref:`ref_google.protobuf.Timestamp`", "", "For scheduled executions, the requested time for execution for this specific schedule invocation."
    "parent_node_execution", ":ref:`ref_flyteidl.core.NodeExecutionIdentifier`", "", "Which subworkflow node launched this execution"
    "reference_execution", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Optional, a reference workflow execution related to this execution.
 In the case of a relaunch, this references the original workflow execution."